Verification: d74e5bf16d135a91

 top of page

-When The Bads of Bollywood (streaming from 18 September 2025 on Netflix) was announced, it came with all the usual baggage a debut from a star kid might carry: high expectations, scrutiny, scepticism especially because Aryan Khan, son of Shah Rukh Khan, is launching this under Red Chillies Entertainment, a banner with pedigree.
+When The Bads of Bollywood (streaming from 18 September 2025 on Netflix) was announced, it arrived with the usual expectations that accompany a debut from a star kid.
+High hopes, scrutiny, and skepticism were prevalent, particularly because Aryan Khan, the son of Shah Rukh Khan, is launching this project under Red Chillies Entertainment, a banner known for its pedigree.

-The premise promised something juicy: a satirical, self-aware series about an outsider striving to make it big in the glitzy but treacherous world of Bollywood.
-It aimed at mixing humour, drama, cameos, insider references, and industry critique.
-The question was: could Aryan balance all that scrutiny, spectacle, satire in a way that feels fresh rather than derivative?
-The answer, more often than not, lands in the positive.
-The Bads of Bollywood is not without its flaws, but it is far more compelling than many of its critics feared.
+The premise promised something intriguing: a satirical, self-aware series about an outsider striving to succeed in the glitzy yet treacherous world of Bollywood.
+It aimed to blend humor, drama, cameos, insider references, and industry critique.
+The critical question was whether Aryan could balance all that scrutiny and spectacle in a way that feels fresh rather than derivative.
+The answer, more often than not, leans towards the positive.
+The Bads of Bollywood is not without its flaws, but it is far more compelling than many critics anticipated.

 Screenplay & Script Sense

-• Strong meta‑humour and insider references.
-From the very beginning, the show doesn’t shy away from poking at Bollywood tropes nepotism, image management, PR scandals, the disparity between public image and private chaos.
-The audience is given jokes and nods that feel like they’ve been whispered behind the scenes for years.
+• Strong Meta-Humor and Insider References: From the outset, the show does not shy away from poking fun at Bollywood tropes such as nepotism, image management, and PR scandals.
+The audience is treated to jokes and nods that feel like they have been whispered behind the scenes for years.

-• Dialogue frequently strikes.
-Some lines are sharp, biting, and funny; at its best, the writing captures the absurdity of showbiz reality while still giving characters real agency.
-For many viewers, those moments are what make the show memorable.
+• Impactful Dialogue: The dialogue frequently strikes a chord.
+Some lines are sharp, biting, and humorous; at its best, the writing captures the absurdity of showbiz reality while still granting characters real agency.
+For many viewers, these moments are what make the show memorable.

-• Character setup: the outsider’s arc (Aasmaan or equivalent) is familiar, but the show gives ample space to his relationships with family, friends, rivals so there’s emotional grounding amidst the glitz and satire.
+• Character Setup: The outsider's arc (Aasmaan or equivalent) is familiar, yet the show provides ample space for his relationships with family, friends, and rivals.
+This emotional grounding exists amidst the glitz and satire.

-• Familiar tropes.
-Many reviewers point out that the core narrative structure ambitious outsider, betrayal, backstage politics, moral compromise is one we’ve seen often.
-The novelty is in the decoration (cameos, satire, inside jokes) rather than in the bones.
+• Familiar Tropes: Many reviewers have pointed out that the core narrative structure—ambitious outsider, betrayal, backstage politics, and moral compromise—is one we have seen often.
+The novelty lies more in the decoration (cameos, satire, inside jokes) than in the foundational elements.
 Some plot twists are predictable.

-• Balancing tone: the show swings between satirical, melodramatic, comedic, and sometimes even dark.
-That can be a strength but also leads to moments where it isn’t clear whether we are supposed to laugh, recoil, or reflect.
-The comedic songs or scenes sometimes undercut drama, and vice versa.
+• Balancing Tone: The show oscillates between satirical, melodramatic, comedic, and occasionally dark tones.
+While this can be a strength, it also leads to moments where it is unclear whether we are meant to laugh, recoil, or reflect.
+The comedic songs or scenes sometimes undercut the drama, and vice versa.

-• Pacing and structure: with seven episodes of 50 mins each, there are bits that feel stretched.
-Some subplots feel under‑explored, others maybe over‑extended.
-The momentum dips in middle episodes.
-Viewers have noted that early episodes are stronger, later ones try to bring everything together, sometimes at the cost of subtlety.
+• Pacing and Structure: With seven episodes of 50 minutes each, certain segments feel stretched.
+Some subplots are under-explored, while others may be over-extended.
+The momentum dips in the middle episodes.
+Viewers have noted that the early episodes are stronger, while the later ones attempt to bring everything together, sometimes at the cost of subtlety.

 Direction

-For a directorial debut, Aryan Khan shows both ambition and some degree of control.
+For a directorial debut, Aryan Khan demonstrates both ambition and a degree of control.

-• Vision: There’s a clear idea of what the show wants to critique and entertain.
-The contrast between Bollywood’s shiny surface and its shadows is well drawn in many scenes.
-He isn’t shy about exposing contradictions whether in image fabrication, PR spin, the dark underbelly, or even scandalous whispers.
+• Vision: There is a clear idea of what the show aims to critique and entertain.
+The contrast between Bollywood's shiny surface and its shadows is effectively drawn in many scenes.
+He does not shy away from exposing contradictions, whether in image fabrication, PR spin, or scandalous whispers.

-• Handling a large ensemble: The cast is large, with many side plots, cameos, and colourful characters.
-That would be messy in less capable hands; but for many parts, he keeps things coherent, ensuring that emotional arcs friendships, rivalries, family feel believable.
+• Handling a Large Ensemble: The cast is extensive, featuring numerous side plots, cameos, and colorful characters.
+This could be chaotic in less capable hands; however, Aryan manages to keep things coherent, ensuring that emotional arcs—friendships, rivalries, and family dynamics—feel believable.

 Weaknesses

-• Occasional unevenness: Some scenes attempt high stakes but don’t build sufficient tension.
-Some comedic beats fall flat because setup or character motivation isn’t as strong.
-It is likely a reflection of trying to do a lot in one season: satire , drama , action , romance , industry commentary.
+• Occasional Unevenness: Some scenes attempt to create high stakes but fail to build sufficient tension.
+Certain comedic beats fall flat due to weak setup or character motivation.
+This may reflect the challenge of trying to accomplish so much in one season: satire, drama, action, romance, and industry commentary.

-• Overuse of cameo/checklist appearances: Some cameos feel less organically tied to plot or character development and more like “look who’s here.”
-That’s not necessarily bad cameos are part of the fun but when too many are thrown in, they risk breaking immersion or making the narrative feel padded.
+• Overuse of Cameo Appearances: Some cameos feel less organically tied to the plot or character development and more like “look who’s here.”
+While cameos can be enjoyable, an excessive number risks breaking immersion or making the narrative feel padded.

 Acting

-• Lakshya Lalwani (as Aasmaan or lead outsider) is a standout.
-Many critics have praised his performance, especially his ability to show vulnerability, ambition, and confusion in equal measure.
+• Lakshya Lalwani (as Aasmaan or lead outsider) delivers a standout performance.
+Many critics have praised his ability to convey vulnerability, ambition, and confusion in equal measure.
 He carries much of the viewer investment.

-• Raghav Juyal is also frequently highlighted.
-His comedic timing, emotionally lighter moments, and his chemistry with the lead provide many of the show’s best scenes.
+• Raghav Juyal is also frequently highlighted for his comedic timing and emotional lighter moments.
+His chemistry with the lead provides many of the show’s best scenes.

-• Supporting cast (veterans) do solid work: they ground the story.
-The more experienced actors help lend credibility to scenes when the show is being satirical or melodramatic.
+• The supporting cast (veterans) performs solidly, grounding the story.
+The more experienced actors lend credibility to scenes, especially when the show leans into satire or melodrama.

-• Cameos: These are mixed.
+• Cameos: The quality of cameos is mixed.
 Some are delightful, surprising, and fun; others feel more decorative than necessary.
-Their strength often depends on how well they are worked into the narrative rather than merely as stardust.
+Their effectiveness often depends on how well they are integrated into the narrative rather than merely serving as star power.

 Cinematography

-• The visuals are polished.
-The show captures Bollywood’s glamour effectively: red carpets, parties, extravagance, lighting, set design, costumes.
-These shine, and reflect a production value that elevates much of the show.
+• The visuals are polished, effectively capturing Bollywood’s glamour: red carpets, parties, extravagance, lighting, set design, and costumes.
+These elements shine and reflect a production value that elevates much of the show.

-• Contrast between gloss and grit: The backstage or darker moments are filmed with more shadow, tighter frames etc., which help underscore the double lives, hidden conflicts, and tensions.
-When done well, this visual contrast supports the themes.
+• Contrast Between Gloss and Grit: The backstage or darker moments are filmed with more shadow and tighter frames, underscoring the double lives, hidden conflicts, and tensions.
+When executed well, this visual contrast supports the themes.

-• Occasional visual cliché: In scenes of drama or heightened emotion, settings or camera work sometimes fall back on trope sweeping shots, obvious mise‑en‑scene contrasts.
-Not always a bad thing in Bollywood style, but occasionally the show leans a bit too much on visual spectacle rather than letting emotional weight carry the scene.
+• Occasional Visual Cliché: In scenes of drama or heightened emotion, settings or camera work sometimes revert to tropes such as sweeping shots or obvious mise-en-scène contrasts.
+While not always detrimental in Bollywood style, the show occasionally leans too heavily on visual spectacle rather than allowing emotional weight to carry the scene.

 Music & Background Score

-• Score and background music serve the show’s tone well in many places enhancing drama, comedy, satire.
-The transitions between mood shifts are helped by the score.
+• The score and background music serve the show’s tone well, enhancing drama, comedy, and satire.
+The transitions between mood shifts are effectively supported by the score.

-• However, the songs (if present) are not ones likely to become chartbusters or linger in popular memory.
-Many viewers and critics have remarked that while they fit the scenes, they don’t particularly stand out.
+• However, the songs (if present) are not likely to become chartbusters or linger in popular memory.
+Many viewers and critics have noted that while they fit the scenes, they do not particularly stand out.

-• In some sequences, the music tries to do heavy lifting in tension or emotional payoff, but perhaps could have been more varied or nuanced.
-Some high‑drama scenes feel slightly under‑scored.
+• In certain sequences, the music attempts to carry heavy emotional weight but could have been more varied or nuanced.
+Some high-drama scenes feel slightly under-scored.

 Stylised Spectacle & Gloss

-The glossy camerawork, rich colour palette and unapologetically bright sets lean into spectacle.”
-This high-gloss approach isn’t just for show it underscores the satirical tone of the series by deliberately leaning into the artificiality of the industry it critiques.
-The VFX in The Bads of Bollywood is a strength more often than a weakness.
-It’s not flawless, but considering this is a debut, the ambition is clear.
-The team behind Red Chillies has invested in visual polish, spectacle, and creating environments that feel larger than life exactly what one expects in a satire of Bollywood itself.
-The VFX helps augment themes illusion vs reality, image vs truth rather than just decorating scenes.
+The glossy camerawork, rich color palette, and unapologetically bright sets lean into spectacle.
+This high-gloss approach is not merely for show; it underscores the satirical tone of the series by deliberately leaning into the artificiality of the industry it critiques.
+The VFX in The Bads of Bollywood is more often a strength than a weakness.
+It is not flawless, but considering this is a debut, the ambition is evident.
+The team behind Red Chillies has invested in visual polish, spectacle, and creating environments that feel larger than life—exactly what one expects in a satire of Bollywood itself.
+The VFX helps augment themes of illusion versus reality and image versus truth rather than merely decorating scenes.

 Editing

-• Generally sharp.
-Many cuts, transitions, montages are well executed, especially in party, media, and public‑image scenes.
-These help maintain pace, especially in a show with many characters and plot threads.
+• The editing is generally sharp.
+Many cuts, transitions, and montages are well executed, especially in party, media, and public-image scenes.
+These elements help maintain pace, particularly in a show with numerous characters and plot threads.

-• But the editing does show strains: pacing is uneven season‑wise; some episodes feel bloated; some scenes linger.
+• However, the editing does reveal strains: pacing is uneven across the season; some episodes feel bloated; and certain scenes linger.
 The editing sometimes struggles to maintain momentum as more subplots converge.

-• The episodic arc: the buildup to climax is mostly effective, though resolution of some arcs seems rushed in the final episodes.
+• The Episodic Arc: The buildup to the climax is mostly effective, although the resolution of some arcs appears rushed in the final episodes.

 Episode-Wise Breakdown

-Since The Bads of Bollywood runs for seven episodes, 50 minutes each, here is a rough mapping of how episodes land, their high points, and where they lag.
+Since The Bads of Bollywood runs for seven episodes, each approximately 50 minutes long, here is a rough mapping of how the episodes land, highlighting their high points and areas where they lag.

 [Episode 1]